cztamas/undoable/README.md

 Simple JS undo-redo utility for simple applications.

 It manages an undo-redo stack, but knows nothing about your application state.
-This makes it extremely general, but suitably only for simple use cases.
+This makes it extremely general, but suitable only for simple use cases.

 ## Basic usage
 ```javascript